Hayne Leland

 Hayne Leland is an economist and professor emeritus at the University of California, Berkeley.
-Prior to becoming emeritus, he was the Arno Rayner Professor of Finance at the Haas School of Business.
+Before becoming emeritus, he was the Arno Rayner Professor of Finance at the Haas School of Business.
 Before joining Berkeley, Leland was an assistant professor in economics at Stanford University, and he has held visiting professorships at the University of California, Los Angeles and the University of Cambridge.
 He received his A.B. from Harvard College, followed by an M.Sc.(Econ) at the London School of Economics and a Ph.D. in economics from Harvard.
-He received an honorary doctorate degree from the University of Paris (Dauphine) in 2007.
+He received an honorary doctorate from the University of Paris (Dauphine) in 2007.

 His research in capital markets and corporate finance has received several awards, including the inaugural $100,000 Stephen A. Ross Prize in Financial Economics in 2008.
 In 2016, he was named "Financial Engineer of the Year" by the International Association of Quantitative Finance.
 Leland served as President of the American Finance Association in 1997, and has served on numerous scientific advisory boards, including those of Goldman Sachs, Wells Capital Management, the Chicago Mercantile Exchange, and the Swiss National Science Foundation.
-He was an independent trustee of the mutual funds group of Barclays Global Investors (BGI), prior to BGI's acquisition by BlackRock.
+He was an independent trustee of the mutual funds group of Barclays Global Investors (BGI) before BGI's acquisition by BlackRock.

 Much of Leland's theoretical work has found direct applications in asset management and corporate financial structure.
-This includes portfolio insurance, option pricing with transactions costs, and valuation of risky corporate debt.
-More recently, he has worked on introducing equity-sharing contracts in financing home purchase, and structuring retirement funds to provide assured income over retirement years.
+This includes portfolio insurance, option pricing with transaction costs, and valuation of risky corporate debt.
+More recently, he has worked on introducing equity-sharing contracts for home purchase financing and on structuring retirement funds to provide assured income in retirement.

-Portfolio Insurance and the 1987 Crash.